 Odds on Belgium to Win World Cup

 A place in the knockouts is virtually assured and like all teams, Belgium need the draws to be kind to them if they are to progress any further.
 If you aren’t tempted by the outright odds at 14/1, William Hill are offering 7/1 on Belgium reaching the finals.
-If Benteke had been fit, we would have advised backing a semi-final berth at 3/1 with Bet365 but Wilmots just hasn’t been able to use a back-up striker in recent internationals and a lack of experience means that for all their promise, a last eight finish may be all that Belgium can hope for.
+If Benteke had been fit, we would have advised backing a semi-final berth at 3/1 but Wilmots just hasn’t been able to use a back-up striker in recent internationals and a lack of experience means that for all their promise, a last eight finish may be all that Belgium can hope for.